-RFID, or Radio Frequency IDentification, is a technology where information stored on a microchip can be read remotely, without physical contact using energy in the RF spectrum.
+RFID, or Radio Frequency Identification, is a technology where information stored on an integrated circuit, or chip, can be read remotely, without physical contact using energy in the RF spectrum.
 An RFID system consists of a reader, or interrogator, which emits an RF signal via an antenna.
-The microchip receives the energy via an attached antenna (termed an RFID tag) and varies the electromagnetic response its antenna in such a way that information can be transferred to the reader.
+The chip receives the energy via an attached antenna (termed an RFID tag) and modulates the RF signal in order to respond through its antenna so that information can be transferred to the reader.

 There are several different frequency ranges used in RFID including Low Frequency (LF, 125 kHz), High Frequency (HF, 13.56 MHz), Ultra High Frequency (UHF, 433 MHz, 860-960 MHz) and Microwave (2.45 GHz, 5.8 GHz).
 These bands, in general, do not require a license if the transmitted power is limited.
 Some bands can be used globally (HF) while others are specific to certain regions (UHF in US, EU, and Japan).